liuyufei/hotposed/README.md

 ### 2. Write a Hotposed plugin (An android app project) which is really easy and install the plugin to the phone

 The Hotposed plugin is a normal Android application, it contains the hook logic.
-The the plugin must have a entrance class which will write into the Hotposed config file and the class should implements the ```IHotposedPlugin``` interface.
-An example of the class is follow:
+The plugin must have a entrance class which will be written into the Hotposed config file and the class should implements the ```IHotposedPlugin``` interface.

+An example of the class :

 ```
 public class Test implements IHotposedPlugin {